netsamir/coop/README.md

 Notice also that the URL has changed it is not anymore related to a user id:

         uri = 'http://coop.apps.knpuniversity.com/api/me/eggs-collect'

+We retrieve the user id based on the profile.

 ## Django